-Note: Please make a copy of all of your documents before submitting your Complaint in that documents will not be returned to you.
-Additionally, to ensure the receipt of future correspondence after you have submitted your Complaint, you must provide the Board with any change of address information.
+Note: Please make a copy of all of your documents before submitting your Request for Investigation in that documents will not be returned to you.
+Additionally, to ensure the receipt of future correspondence after you have submitted your Request for Investigation, you must provide the Board with any change of address information.

-6. Does the Board accept anonymous Complaints?
+6. Does the Board accept anonymous Requests for Investigations?

 Yes.
-Your complaint should contain specific facts to support your allegations of misconduct or incapacity.
-Please include the judge's first and last name; case number and name (if your Complaint concerns a court case); all pertinent dates and times as well as the location of the misconduct; and name(s) of witnesses, if known.
+Your Request for Investigation should contain specific facts to support your allegations of misconduct or incapacity.
+Please include the judge's first and last name; case number and name (if your Request for Investigation concerns a court case); all pertinent dates and times as well as the location of the misconduct; and name(s) of witnesses, if known.

-7. Do all Complaints result in an investigation?
+7. Do all Requests for Investigation result in an investigation?